About ISO Tanks

 Steve Darnell, founder of Qualitank, began work for Trafpac – one the first ISO Tank companies in the world.
 Before long he was running his own tank repair business, and, over time, moved into the sale and hire of used ISO Tanks.
 Qualitank Services was incorporated in 1992.

 Most tanks have means of heating the product inside to allow the contents to flow more easily.
-The heating is most often done by passing steam through pipes attached to the tank, which are surrounded by a layer of fibre glass insulation, which in turn is encased in either Glass Reinforced Plastic (GPR) or Aluminium.
-Some tanks have an electrical heating system.
+Most commonly the heating is done by passing steam through pipes attached to the tank, which are surrounded by a layer of fibre glass insulation, which in turn is encased in either Glass Reinforced Plastic (GPR) or Aluminium.
+Some ISO tanks have an electrical heating system.
 Others have a refrigeration system to keep their contents cool.
-Some tanks have a rubber lining as the product being carried is highly corrosive.
+Occasionally a tank will have a rubber lining as the product being carried is highly corrosive.
 Some tanks have 2 or more compartments.
 Some tanks are designed to be pressurised for the transport of gasses.
-Some tanks have no heating/cooling or insulation and are used for the transport of powders or liquids which flow easily at normal temperatures.
+It is common for tanks to have no heating/cooling or insulation and are used for the transport of powders or liquids which flow easily at normal temperatures.

 When sourcing our tanks we remove the identifying marks of the previous owner and apply our own numbering system based on internationally accepted code.
 This means that every single tank or container shipped around the world has its own unique number.
 Most of our tanks begin with the prefix QTSU….